SimonDarksideJ/monogame.github.io/documentation/articles/monogame/howto/graphics/HowTo_Rotate_Sprite.md

     }
     ```

-5. When all the sprites have been drawn, call [End](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) on your [SpriteBatch](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) object.
+5. When all the sprites have been drawn, call [SpriteBatch.End](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch#Microsoft_Xna_Framework_Graphics_SpriteBatch_End) on your [SpriteBatch](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) object.

 ## See Also